Orion Pictures: 1978–1981: Beginnings

 In late March 1978, Orion signed its first contract, a two-picture deal with John Travolta's production company.
 Contracts with actress and director Barbra Streisand; actors James Caan, Jane Fonda, Peter Sellers, Jon Voight, and Burt Reynolds; directors Francis Ford Coppola and Blake Edwards; writer/director John Milius; singer Peter Frampton; and producer Ray Stark soon materialized.
 Orion also developed a co-financing and distribution deal with EMI Films.
 In its first year, Orion had fifteen films in production and had a dozen more actors, directors and producers lining up to sign with them.

-In 1979, Benjamin died.
+Benjamin died in October 1979.
 Orion's first film, A Little Romance, was released in April that year.
 Later that year, Orion released Blake Edwards' 10 which became a commercial success, the first for Edwards in over a decade (aside from installments of The Pink Panther franchise).
 Other films released by Orion over the next two years included a few successes such as Caddyshack (1980) and Arthur (1981); critically praised but underperforming films such as The Great Santini (1979), an adaptation of a Pat Conroy novel, and Sidney Lumet's Prince of the City (1981); and pictures by young writer-directors such as Philip Kaufman's The Wanderers (1979) and Nicholas Meyer's debut Time After Time (1979); plus Monty Python's Life of Brian (1979) which Orion only distributed in the United States.
 Out of the 23 films Orion released between April 1979 and December 1981, only a third of them made a profit.
 Orion executives were conflicted over financing big-budgeted films and passed on Raiders of the Lost Ark (1981) for that reason.